 The merger agreement is subject to a number of conditions that must be satisfied or waived to complete the merger.
-Those conditions include, among other things, (i) the accuracy of the other party's representations and warranties, subject to certain materiality exceptions, (ii) the other party's performance in all material respects of its obligations under the merger agreement, (iii) the adoption of the merger agreement by Alpine's shareholders, (iv) the approval of the Midland share issuance proposal by Midland's shareholders, (v) the absence of any proceeding in connection with, or that could prevent, delay, make illegal or interfere with, any of the transactions contemplated by the merger agreement, (vi) the receipt of required regulatory approvals, including the approval of certain federal and state banking agencies, (vii) the effectiveness of the registration statement of which this joint proxy statement/prospectus forms a part, (viii) the receipt by each party of an opinion from its counsel to the effect that the merger will qualify as a reorganization within the meaning of Section 368(a) of the Internal Revenue Code, (ix) the listing on the Nasdaq Global Select Market of the shares of Midland common stock issuable in the merger, and (x) the absence of a material adverse effect on the other party since the date of the merger agreement.
-In addition, Midland's obligation to complete the merger is subject to (x) the receipt of a legal opinion from Alpine's counsel, (y) the condition that Alpine's adjusted total tangible shareholders' equity is no less than \$100,130,000, after giving effect to all dividends on Alpine common stock on or prior to the closing date, and (z) appraisal rights having been exercised by no shareholders who, in the aggregate, hold 2% or more of Alpine's common stock.
+Those conditions include, among other things, (i) the accuracy of the other party's representations and warranties, subject to certain materiality exceptions, (ii) the other party's performance in all material respects of its obligations under the merger agreement, (iii) the adoption of the merger agreement by Alpine's shareholders, (iv) the approval of the Midland share issuance proposal by Midland's shareholders, (v) the absence of any proceeding in connection with, or that could prevent, delay, make illegal or interfere with, any of the transactions contemplated by the merger agreement, (vi) the receipt of required regulatory approvals, including the approval of certain federal and state banking agencies, (vii) the effectiveness of the registration statement of which this joint proxy statement/prospectus forms a part, (viii) the receipt by each party of an opinion from its counsel to the effect that the merger will qualify as a reorganization within the merager, and (x) the absence of a material adverse effect on the other party since the date of the merger agreement.
+In addition, Midland's obligation to complete the merger is subject to (x) the receipt of a legal opinion from Alpine's counsel, (y) the condition that Alpine's adjusted total tangible shareholders' equity is no less than \$100,130,000, after giving effect to all dividends on Alpine common stock.
 These conditions to the closing of the merger may not be fulfilled in a timely manner or at all, and, accordingly, the merger may not be completed.
-In addition, the parties can mutually decide to terminate the merger agree
+In addition, the parties can mutually decide to terminate the merger agreement at any time, before or after shareholder approval, or Midland or Alpine may elect to terminate the merger agreement in certain other circumstances.
+See "The Merger Agreement-Termination."